 Clear communication, comprehensive training, visible programming, and accessible tools are the key components of a successful hazmat program.
 Failure to execute in one of these areas can expose your hazmat program to risk.

-That risk can be in the form of increased turnover, lack of knowledge, lack of compliance gaps, and a general lack of awareness in terms of which products are hazardous.
+Risks include: increased turnover, lack of knowledge, compliance gaps, and lack of awareness in terms of which products are hazardous.
 In an ideal situation, there should be at least two salaried employees running a hazmat multimodal compliance program.
-This ensures that if there is turnover, you’ll hopefully have at least one employee who knows the status of your hazmat program.
+In the case of turnover, you’ll have at least one employee who knows the status of your hazmat program.